 3) Practice the process of an Illustration project - from research of the subject to developing ideas through sketching - to finished image.

-4) Create work in a series of
+4) Create work in a series of images maintaining a cohesive stylistic approach.

 5) Incorporate knowledge from the history of illustration in projects including its origins in the fine arts and its relationship to written communication.